thomasrixen/projet_3_exo/README.md

 This repository contains solutions to exercices provided by the course LEPL1503 - Projet 3 @ UCLouvain

+I do *NOT* recommend to use these solutions only to clear the exercices.

+These solutions are only provided to unlock you if you're really blocked in an exercice and you don't see how to solve it.

+You should always try the exercices by yourself and understand how the code works instead of just copying the answers, this is your responsability as a student, not mine.

 # Compilation :

 To compile a C code into an executable :